NCAR/geocat-applications/CONTRIBUTING.md

 The pull request form will display all the changes you've made on the branch compared to the main repo.
 We recommend adding a short descriptive title to the pull request (e.g.
 "Add Python datetime and days_in_month").
-In the body of the pull request please list out the NCL or Python functions being covered with a short description of the notebooks.

-When opening a pull request, we recommend selecting the default "Draft Pull Request".
-This will open the pull request as a draft, so you can fully review your changes before submitting the code for review by the GeoCAT team.
+When opening a pull request, if you want to open a pull request but are not ready for it to be reviewed, you can open the pull request as a draft.
+This is also a good way to get feedback on your work that might not be ready to contribute yet.

-When a new Pull Request is created (either as a Draft or Ready for Review) a Deployment Preview URL will be generated with your changes.
+When a new Pull Request is created a deployment preview will be generated and added as a comment.

 ![deploy_preview](https://github.com/NCAR/geocat-applications/assets/22159116/b42ace34-96d6-47b2-8c85-f0c20fa71927)

 Follow the link to view and confirm your changes are being generated as expected.
-The preview can take a few minutes to update
-, but any new changes made to the branch will be automatically added to the Pull Request.
-The Deployment Preview link will also be update to display the most recent preview on a draft `geocat-applications` website.
+The preview can take a few minutes to update, but any new changes made to the branch will be automatically added to the Pull Request.
+The deployment preview link will also be update to display the most recent preview on a draft `geocat-applications` website.

-Once you have had a change to review the changes on the draft website and all checks are passing, you can select "Ready for review".
-This will alert the GeoCAT to the new pull request to review.
+Follow the  deployment preview link to view and confirm your changes are being generated as expected.
+The preview can take a few minutes to generate, and will update to include the most recent changes on the PR.

 ### Address Feedback
-After a pull request has been moved from a Draft to Ready for Review, the GeoCAT will review it and provide feedback like asking for changes or suggesting improvements.
-You can address this feedback by making changes to your branch and pushing them to your local fork.
-This will automatically update the pull request with your changes and the Deployment Preview will be updated to reflect the newest changes in your branch.
+After you open your pull request, the GeoCAT team will review it and may provide feedback like asking for changes or suggesting improvements.
+You can address this feedback by making changes to your branch and pushing them to your fork.
+The pull request and deployment preview comment will automatically update with your changes.

 The GeoCAT team appreciates your contributions and will do our best to review your pull request in a timely manner.
 It is totally normal to have to make several rounds of changes to your pull request before it is ready to be merged, especially if you are new to the project.

 Once your pull request is approved by a core maintainer and passes the relevant checks, it will be merged into the main repository!

-### (Optional) Delete Branch
+### Delete Branch
 We recommend deleting your branch after your pull request is merged.
 This will help keep your local fork clean, but is not required.